Server Setup

 athena:

-# If you want to use Athena, look at the dedicated section in the config.
+# If you want to use Athena, refer to the dedicated configuration section.
+Under Administration Guide, Setup of Extension Services.

-If you use a password, you need to adapt it in gradle/liquibase.gradle.
+Note: If you use a password for authentication, update it in gradle/liquibase.gradle.

 Run the server via Docker

-The current develop branch is provided by the tag develop.
+• The current develop branch is available under the tag develop.

-The latest release is provided by the tag latest.
+• The latest stable release can be retrieved using the tag latest.

-Branches tied to a pull request can be obtained by using the tag PR-<PR NUMBER>.
+• Branches tied to a pull request can be obtained using PR-<PR NUMBER>.

 Dockerfile